 , a plant pathologist volunteer at the Crop Disease Diagnostics Laboratory in Lao PDR was the recipient of the 2014 award with her proposal “Integrated Disease Management for Vegetables in Paksong District, Lao PDR – Train the Trainer”.
 View Report

 In 2013, two awards were given to deserving applicants.
 The first award was provided to Dr. Louise-Marie C. Dandurand, University of Idaho, for her proposal, “Plant disease identification and management strategies for smallholder farms in Haiti.”
 The second award was provided to Dr. Fulya Baysal-Gurel, The Ohio State University, for a plant disease diagnostic workshop in Kyrgyzstan.

-The 2012 awardees were Angela T Alleyne, The University of the West Indies and colleague Dr. Paul Vincelli, University of Kentucky for their proposal "DNA based detection of plant pathogens" to be conducted in the West Indies.
+Angela T Alleyne, The University of the West Indies and colleague Dr. Paul Vincelli, University of Kentucky for their proposal "DNA based detection of plant pathogens" to be conducted in the West Indies.

 In 2011 two different awards were given to deserving efforts.
 One award was provided to Charles W. Barnes, Pontifica Universidad Católica del Ecuador in Quito, Ecuador for a short course titled, “Tropical Forest Pathology Course: Fungal Diseases in the Yasuní Rainforest."
 The other award was provided to Paul Vincelli, Department of Plant Pathology, University of Kentucky in Lexington, for a workshop entitled “DNA-Based Detection of Plant pathogens" conducted in Nicaragua with participants from the Nicaraguan Institute of Agricultural Technology (INTA), Nicaraguan Agricultural University (UNA), and the Ministry of Agriculture.